Regularization of birational actions of FW groups: Neumann's lemma and partial actions

-It is straightforward to check that $X$ is $G$-cofinite if and only if $X$ is commensurated in $E$, and also the transfixing notions match.
+It is straightforward to check that $X$ is $G$-cofinite if and only if $X$ is commensurated in $E$ (because the complement $X\smallsetminus D_g$ of the domain of $g\in G$ on $X$ is precisely $X\smallsetminus g^{-1}X$), and also the transfixing notions match.
 Therefore, Neumann's lemma (Theorem \ref{t_neumann}) can be translated as follows: